Probabilistic neural network: Summation layer

-For PNN there is one pattern neuron for each category of the target variable.
+For PNNs, there is one pattern neuron for each category of the target variable.
 The actual target category of each training case is stored with each hidden neuron; the weighted value coming out of a hidden neuron is fed only to the pattern neuron that corresponds to the hidden neuron's category.
 The pattern neurons add the values for the class they represent.

 Output layer

 The output layer compares the weighted votes for each target category accumulated in the pattern layer and uses the largest vote to predict the target category.

 Advantages

-There are several advantages and disadvantages using PNN instead of multilayer perceptron.
+There are several advantages and disadvantages using PNN instead of multilayer perceptrons: